Brottweiler/gimp_imgur/README.md

 Install
 -------
 Simply copy whichever files you want into your GIMP plug-in directoy.
-Normally located in \<GIMP Install\>/lib/gimp/2.0/plug-ins  Some systems will also have a ~/.gimp/plug-ins directory.
+Normally located in `\<GIMP Install\>/lib/gimp/2.0/plug-ins``.

+Some systems will also have a `~/.gimp/plug-ins` directory.

 Make sure that the files are executable.

 Usage
 -----
 Entries will be added to the filter menu under the Imgur heading.
 Both will create a temporary file in your systems temporary directory and then upload that .png directly to imgur.
-After which your default web browser should open a new tab with the image in it.
+After which the link will be copied to your clipboard.

 There is no support for deleting the image currently.